square/react-native-square-reader-sdk/docs/get-started.md

       FRAMEWORKS="${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}"
       "${FRAMEWORKS}/SquareReaderSDK.framework/setup"
       ```
-      **Note**: Newer versions of XCode use a different build system that may
+      **Note**: XCode 10+ uses a different build system that may cause compile
-      cause compile errors.
-See the [Troubleshooting guide](troubleshooting.md)
+      errors.
+See the [Troubleshooting guide](troubleshooting.md) if you run
-      if you run into problems.
+      into problems.
 1. Disable Bitcode:
    1. Open the **Build Settings** tab for your application target.
    1. In the top right search field, search for 'bitcode'.